rstudio/shiny/_includes/tutorial/sliders.md

 ## (Under Construction)

+The Sliders application demonstrates the many capabilities of slider controls, including the ability to run an animation sequence.
 To run the example type:

 <pre><code class="console">&gt; library(shiny)
 &gt; runExample(&quot;05_sliders&quot;)